 Patellofemoral pain syndrome, also known as ‘runner’s knee’, occurs in front of the knee and around the patella, due to degeneration or stress under the patella where it meets the thighbone (femur).
 It is found mostly in runners and cyclists.

-Bursitis bursae are small fluid-filled sacs containing synovial fluid that cushions the knee joints, reduces friction and allows the tendons and ligaments to slide easily over the joint.
-When knee bursa gets damaged by applying additional pressure, the condition is known as bursitis.
+Bursitis bursae are small fluid-filled sacs containing synovial fluid that cushions the knee joints, reduces friction, and allows the tendons and ligaments to slide easily over the joint.
+When the knee bursa gets damaged by applying additional pressure, the condition is known as bursitis.

 Prepatellar bursitis is also known as housemaid’s knee.
 It is a painful inflammation of the prepatellar bursa (a frontal knee bursa) and occurs most commonly in athletes and people whose professions require them to spend time on their hands and knees.

 Knee pain may disappear by itself.
 Depending on the underlying cause of the pain, the condition could also progress and lead to more serious injuries or complications resulting in worsening pain or an increasing difficulty to walk.